4castRenewables/maelstrom-a6/README.md

 **Note:** The above procedure (i.e. the building of the Singularity image) copies the source file (`main.py`) during build time into the container image.
-Thus, if `main.py` of the lifetimes package was modified, the image has to be rebuilt to have the changes in the image.
+Thus, if `main.py` was modified, the image has to be rebuilt to have the changes in the image.
 This, of course, applies to the lifetimes package as well.